condoBoDondo/CodingMilestones/README.md

 # Coding Milestones
-Repository of all coding milestones that have demonstrated my ability to code with the Software Guild and beyond.
+Repository of all coding milestones that have demonstrated my ability to code with The Software Guild and beyond.